brianglass/anastasis/files/28_january.md

 Or Cross-Theotokion.

-When you saw the Maker of the universe enduring many affronts and hanged on Cross, O All-immaculate, you groaned and cried, Â‘Lord beyond praise, my Son and my God, how, when you wish to honour what you fashioned, do you bear dishonour?
-Glory to your great compassion and condescension, Lover of humankind!Â’
+When you saw the Maker of the universe enduring many affronts and hanged on Cross, O All-immaculate, you groaned and cried, ‘Lord beyond praise, my Son and my God, how, when you wish to honour what you fashioned, do you bear dishonour?
+Glory to your great compassion and condescension, Lover of humankind!’

 ****